simo-vt/uol-webdev/01_DesignSpecification/Contents.md

-# What is the purpose of a theme park website?
+# What will the website contain?

 ## Catalogue of Services